UlionTse/translators/README.md

 ### *1. Features:*

-- *Google & NetEase. translate_api(translate) is a python library that uses the translation functionality of the Google and Youdao interface.*
+- *Google & NetEase.
+A free & easy Translate API for Python with Google & NetEase(Youdao).*
 - *All languages can be translated(**translate.google()**).*
 - ***translate.youdao()** is very friendly to Chinese translation, which is why I add it. (available in 11 foreign languages)*